Recruitment Registration is now LIVE!

-Will fraternity recruitment still occur in Fall 2020 considering COVID-19 restrictions?
+Will fraternity recruitment still occur in Spring 2022 considering COVID-19 restrictions?

-As of now, fraternity recruitment will still occur with many aspects of recruitment being moved to a virtual environment.
-In-person recruitment events will follow CDC and state guidelines, and we will continue to monitor the impact of the COVID-19 crisis.
+As of now, fraternity recruitment will still occur in-person and will follow CDC and state guidelines.
+We will continue to monitor the impact of the COVID-19 crisis.
 Any changes, delays, or cancellations will be communicated in a timely manner.

 What is the GPA requirement to join a fraternity?

 To join a chapter at the University of Southern Mississippi, you must have a 2.8 cumulative high school or community college GPA.
 If you fall below this requirement, you can send in a grade appeal to the Interfraternity Council and your potential membership in a chapter will be decided by the IFC Executive Board.